TUfast-TUD/TUfast_TUD/CONTRIBUTING.md

 3. Checkout develop branch `git checkout develop`
 4. Create new feature branch `git checkout -b my_new_feature_branch`
 5. Install dependencies `npm install` (you need node package manager = npm installed)
-6. --> Implement your Code <-- and run `npm run dev`.
+6. --> Implement your Code <-- and run `npm run dev` for developing.
 This is required and will translate sass into css.
 See below for details.
 7. **run tests locally** before contributing code: `npm run test`
 8. Create a PR on develop branch